aeeckhou/shallowHRD/README.md

 ## Prerequisities

 shallowHRD is a R script that can be launched from the command line.
-It relies on the output of [ControlFREEC](http://boevalab.inf.ethz.ch/FREEC/tutorial.html) (V. Boeava et al., 2011) on sWGS (0.5-2x).
-ControlFREEC counts reads in overlapping windows and corrects the read count for GCcontent and remove low mappability windows.
+It relies on the [ControlFREEC](http://boevalab.inf.ethz.ch/FREEC/tutorial.html)'s output (V. Boeava et al., 2011) on sWGS (0.5-2x).
+ControlFREEC counts reads in overlapping windows and corrects the read count for GCcontent, removing low mappability windows.

 First, FASTQ files should be aligned to the hg19 reference genome (using [BWA-MEM](https://github.com/lh3/bwa) for instance) and supplementary & duplicate reads removed from the BAM files, using [Samtools](http://www.htslib.org/doc/samtools.html) and [PicardTools' MarkDuplicates](https://broadinstitute.github.io/picard/command-line-overview.html#MarkDuplicates), respectively.